Eindhoven Airport: Early years

-The airport was founded in 1932 as a grass strip under the name Vliegveld Welschap (Welschap Airfield).
+The airport was established in 1932 as a grass strip under the name Vliegveld Welschap (Welschap Airfield).
 In 1939, the airfield was acquired for use by the Air Force, as concerns over a military conflict with Germany increased.
 The airfield was quickly captured by German forces during the Battle of the Netherlands and re-used by them under the name Fliegerhorst Eindhoven.
-The airfield was expanded and improved by the Germans, with three paved runways and numerous hangars and support buildings being constructed.

-The airfield was captured by American paratroopers during Operation Market Garden.
-Damage to the airfield was repaired and the airfield was re-used as an Advanced Landing Ground by both US and British forces under the designation B-78.

 The airfield was returned to the Royal Netherlands Air Force in 1952.
 It was home to crews flying the Republic F-84 Thunderjet, Republic F-84F Thunderstreak, Northrop NF-5A/B, and finally the General Dynamics F-16A/B Fighting Falcon.
 316 Squadron flew the F-16 and was inactivated in April 1994.

 Development since the 1980s

 In 1984, a terminal building for civilian air traffic was constructed, based on a Leo de Bever design.
-After the end of the Cold War, Eindhoven was transformed into a military transport base.
-Initially it was home to F27-300M Troopship aircraft.
-Over the years, Fokker 50, Fokker 60, McDonnell Douglas KDC-10, Lockheed C-130 Hercules and Gulfstream IV aircraft were stationed at the air base.
-The Fokker and KDC-10 aircraft have now been retired.

 On 15 July 1996, a Belgian Air Force C-130H Hercules crashed at the airport – known as the "Hercules disaster" (Herculesramp).
 The plane caught fire and 34 people died in the intense heat.
 Communication problems within the emergency services meant that fire services were not aware the C-130 carried many passengers, which likely caused more deaths.

 On the civilian side, the airport has continued to grow and is now the second-largest airport in the Netherlands.
-To accommodate this, in early 2012 work to expand Eindhoven airport was started including the addition of a 120-room Tulip Inn Hotel.
+To accommodate this, in early 2012 work to expand Eindhoven airport was started including the addition of a 120-room Tulip Inn hotel.

-On 27 May 2017, a parking garage collapsed during construction.
-The cause of the collapse was determined to be a construction error; the floors were made of prefabricated concrete slabs, and the connection between the slabs did not meet safety requirements.
-The reduced strength of the construction, in combination with the heat on that day, resulted in the partial collapse of the building.
-Nobody was injured or killed.

-In October 2018, Ryanair announced it would be closing its base at the airport on 5 November 2018.
-Construction of a 4 star Holiday Inn hotel was started in 2018; the hotel opened in 2019.
+In October 2018, Ryanair announced it would be closing its base at the airport in November.
+A 180-room Holiday Inn hotel opened in 2019.

-In 2021, the airport announced a terminal extension will be built from 2025, expanding the terminal from 27300 sqm to 35000 sqm.
+In 2021, the airport announced a terminal extension will be built from 2025, expanding the terminal from 27300 to 35000 sqm.